brentd09/AZ040Labs/PowerShell-Lab-03.md

     <details><summary>Click for hint</summary><Strong>

     ```PowerShell
-    # When you subtract one date from another you end up with a [TimeSpan] object
+    # When you subtract one date from another you end up with a new object called a [TimeSpan] object
     # [TimeSpan] has its own properties
     New-TimeSpan | Get-Member # This will show you that the TimeSpan has a "Days" property which is excaly what we need
-    # Using ( ) you can tell PS to run the code in the parentheses first
+    # Useful Tip: Using ( ) tells PowerShell to run the code in the parentheses first, which produces the resulting object/s
     ```
     </Strong></details>
     <details><summary>Click to see the answer</summary><Strong>